 Tathāgata: What’s in a Name?

-The ancient Sanskrit thesarus, the Nāmaliṅgānuśāsanam or Amarakośa Tib. འཆི་མེད་མཛོད་, chi med mdzod, Immortal Treasure) lists a number of epithets or titles for the Buddha:
+The ancient Sanskrit thesaurus, the Nāmaliṅgānuśāsanam or Amarakośa Tib. འཆི་མེད་མཛོད་, chi med mdzod, Immortal Treasure) lists a number of epithets or titles for the Buddha:

 Omniscient One, Gone to Bliss (Skt.
 Sugata), Awakened One, King of Dharma, Thus Gone One (Skt.
 Tathāgata), Always Good, Blessed Lord (Skt.
 Bhagavan), Victor over Māra, Victor of the World, Victorious One, Possessor of Six Super-Knowledges, Possessor of Ten Strengths, Speaker of Non-Duality, Remover of Obstacles,King of Sages, Full of Glory, Teacher, The Sage, Sage of the Śākyas, Lion of the Śākyas, Accomplisher of All Aims, Son of Śuddhodana, Gautama, Kinsman of the Sun, Son of Māyādevī.

 The Buddha frequently referred to himself or described himself as “the Tathāgata” in Pali canonical texts instead of saying “I” or “me”.
-When he did this, he was underlining a distinction marked by his awakening.
-In the Tibetan language we translate the term as de bzhin gshegs pa. (phonetic dé zhin shek pa).
+When he did this, he underlined a distinction marked by his awakening.
+In the Tibetan language, we translate the term as de bzhin gshegs pa. (phonetic dé zhin shek pa).

 Tathāgata: Tibetan Explanation of Etymology

-As for the word tathāgata, tathā means “thus” (de bzhin ), and gata means either “come” (gshegs pa), “departed,” “having understood” or “explained.”
-The general meaning of the word is connected to how the previous Buddhas came and went, but also how they understood the suchness (de bzhin nyid (phonetic dé zhin nyi)= Skt. tathatā) of the essence of all moments of existence just as it is, and explained that.
+As for the word tathāgata, tathā means “thus” (Wylie de bzhin ), and gata means either “come” (Wylie gshegs pa), “departed,” “having understood” or “explained.”
+The general meaning of the word is connected to how the previous Buddhas came and went, but also how they understood the suchness (Wylie de bzhin nyid (phonetic dé zhin nyi)= Skt. tathatā) of the essence of all moments of existence just as it is, and explained that.
 However, we fix the well-known previous translation of “Thus Come” (de bzhin gshegs pa).

 The Mahāprajñāpāramitōpadeśa (Mahāprajñāpāramitā-śāstra) attributed to Arya Nāgārjuna includes a chapter explaining the titles of the Buddha.
 In that chapter, we learn that